Antonia Fraser: Biography and history

 Fraser's first major work was Mary, Queen of Scots (1969), published by Weidenfeld & Nicolson, which was followed by several other biographies, including Cromwell, Our Chief of Men (1973).

 Fraser acknowledges she is "less interested in ideas than in 'the people who led nations' and so on.
 I don't think I could ever have written a history of political thought or anything like that.
 I'd have to come at it another way."
 Fraser's study, The Warrior Queens (1989), is an account of military royal women since the days of Boadicea and Cleopatra.
 In 1992, a year after Alison Weir's book The Six Wives of Henry VIII, she published a book with the same title.

 She chronicled the life and times of Charles II in a well-reviewed 1979 eponymous biography.
-The book was cited as an influence on the 2003 BBC/A&E mini-series, Charles II: The Power & the Passion, in a featurette on the DVD, by Rufus Sewell who played the title character.
-Fraser served as editor for many monarchical biographies, including those featured in the Kings and Queens of England and Royal History of England series, and, in 1996, she also published a book entitled The Gunpowder Plot: Terror and Faith in 1605, which won both the St. Louis Literary Award and the Crime Writers' Association (CWA) Non-Fiction Gold Dagger.
+The book was cited as an influence on the 2003 BBC/A&E mini-series Charles II: The Power & the Passion, in a featurette on the DVD, by Rufus Sewell, who played the title character.
+Fraser served as editor for many monarchical biographies, including those featured in the Kings and Queens of England and Royal History of England series, and in 1996 she also published a book entitled The Gunpowder Plot: Terror and Faith in 1605, which won both the St. Louis Literary Award and the Crime Writers' Association (CWA) Non-Fiction Gold Dagger.

-Her biography, Marie Antoinette: The Journey (2001, 2002), was adapted for the film Marie Antoinette (2006), directed by Sofia Coppola, with Kirsten Dunst in the title role, and Love and Louis XIV: The Women in the Life of the Sun King (2006).
+Her book Marie Antoinette: The Journey (2001), was adapted for the film Marie Antoinette (2006), directed by Sofia Coppola, with Kirsten Dunst in the title role, and Love and Louis XIV: The Women in the Life of the Sun King (2006).
 She contemplated a biography of Queen Elizabeth I, but shelved the idea as this subject has already been extensively covered.

 Fraser won the Wolfson History Award in 1984 for The Weaker Vessel, a study of women's lives in 17th-century England.